Skip to main content

 }

-When we call subscribe, we create a subscription to the watch! expression.
-This subscription stays active until you manually call unsubscribe, or until the State being watched by watch! no longer has a writer.
+Once we call subscribe, we create a subscription to the expression in watch!.
+This subscription will exist until you manually call unsubscribe, or until the State that watch! is listening to no longer has a write source.

-In the example above, we don't need to call unsubscribe because the subscription should last for the entire application lifecycle.
+In the above example, we don't need to call unsubscribe because the subscription needs to exist throughout the application's lifecycle.

-There are two main situations where you'd need to manually call unsubscribe:
+Typically, there are two cases where you need to call unsubscribe manually:

 use ribir::prelude::*;